Shawey94/LabWebsites/README.md

 # LabWebsites
-This is repository is for lab websites
+This repository is for lab websites.
 Please update regularly